decaycs/decay-discord/README.md

 Makes Discord Comfortable for any type of users, darkness lovers and those that love going out and enjoy the sun.

 ## Origin
-This theme was inspired by the [MinimalCord](https://github.com/DiscordStyles/MinimalCord/).
+This theme was inspired by [MinimalCord](https://github.com/DiscordStyles/MinimalCord/).

 ## Setup
-To be able to use the Decay Discord Theme, you need to have either [BetterDisocrd](https://betterdiscord.app) or some Discord plugin that can read and compile custom CSS.
+To be able to use the Decay Discord Theme, you need to either have [BetterDisocrd](https://betterdiscord.app) or some Discord plugin that can read and compile custom CSS.

+### Credits
+[Zelk](https://betterdiscord.app/theme/Zelk) - Inspired the desgin for the showcase images!

-<h3> Just download the CSS file and move it to the themes folder (if using BD) or at the required location for any kind of plugin you use. </h3>
+<h5> Just download the CSS file and move it to the themes folder (if using BD) or at the required location for any kind of plugin you use. </h5>

 > Make sure to leave a comment if you notice any issues or have an idea for improvement!... aaannd I believe you know what to do?! **SMASH THAT STAR**